Jean-BaptisteRamette/ccomp/README.md

 They can come as bug-reports, bug-fixes, features, documentation or just ideas, that I will be pleased to integrate to chasm !

 ### 1. Bug-reports
-Please provide a minimal reproducible example of the bug, and explain it the best you can if you want it to be fixed quickly
+Please provide a minimal reproducible example of the bug, and explain it the best you can if you want it to be fixed quickly.

 ### 2. Pull-requests
 I am sure this project is suitable for beginners to write some of their first PRs and that